-Pamela is the Chair of the American Bar Association’s Section of Energy, Environment and Resources Environmental Transactions and Brownfields Committee and a frequent lecturer and writer on environmental issues for audiences such as developers, environmental consultants, and other lawyers.
-She is also on the Board of Directors and Executive Committee of the Business Council of Fairfield County.
+A Fellow of the American Colleague Environmental Lawyers, Pamela is also a member of the American Bar Association’s Section of Energy, Environment and Resources Council, and a past Chair of the Section’s Environmental Transactions and Brownfields Committee.
+She is a frequent lecturer and writer on environmental issues for audiences such as developers, environmental consultants, and other lawyers.

 - Counseled client on environmental aspects of acquisition and remediation of various parcels that will become larger redevelopment parcel.
 Advice included retention of environmental consultant, review of environmental investigation reports and remedial cost estimates, and compliance with remediation regulations.
 Redevelopment will include hotel and office building.

 - Engaged by a Fortune 100 company to dispose of real estate consisting of parcels of unimproved land and two office buildings, together with negotiating leases in excess of 70,000 square feet for each of two new corporations resulting from a corporate divestiture and restructuring.